-- 1. Write a program for copy data from source file to destination file, where the file names are provided as command-line arguments. - 2.
-Write a program that reads every 100th byte from the file, where the file name is given as command line argument. - 3.
-Write a program to display information of a given file which determines type of file and inode information, where the file name is given as command-line argument. - 4.
-Write a program to display information about the file system. - 5.
-Write a program for demonstrating dup and dup2 system calls. - 6.
-Write a program that prints entries in a directory. - 7.
-Write a program that prints files recursively in a given directory. - 8.
-Write a program to create a process by using fork()system call. - 9.
-Write a program to create an Orphan Process. - 10.
-Writea program to demonstrate Zombie process. - 11.
-Write a program to demonstrate a parent process that use wait() system call to catch child's exit code. - 12.
-Program that demonstrates both child and parent processes writes data to the same file.
+- 1. Write a C program to copy data from source file to destination file, where the file names are provided as command-line arguments. - 2.
+Write a C program that reads every 100th byte from the file, where the file name is given as command-line argument. - 3.
+Write a C program to display information of a given file which determines the type of file and inode information, where the file name is given as command-line arguments.